Biden, Xi seek to 'manage our differences' in meeting

 Before meeting with Xi, Biden held talks with Indonesian President Joko Widodo, the G-20 host, to announce a range of new development initiatives for the archipelago nation, including investments in climate, security, and education.

-Many of Biden's conversations and engagements during a three-country tour — which took him to Egypt and Cambodia before he landed on the island of Bali on Sunday — were, by design, preparing him for the meeting with Xi and sending a signal that the U.S. would compete in areas where Xi has also worked to expand his country's influence.
+Many of Biden's conversations and engagements during a three-country tour — which took him to Egypt and Cambodia before he landed on the island of Bali on Sunday — were, by design, preparing him to meet Xi.

 The two men have a history that dates to their service as their country's vice president.
 The U.S. president has emphasized that he knows Xi well and wants to use the meeting to better understand where they stand.